-To back up a server or client to Azure, you need an Azure account.
+- To back up a server or client to Azure, you need an Azure account.
 If you don't have one, you can create a free account in just a couple of minutes.

 Create a Recovery Services vault

-On the Recovery Services vaults menu, click Add.
+On the Recovery Services vaults menu, click +Add.

-Monitor the status notifications in the upper right-hand area of the portal.
-If after several minutes you don't see your vault, click Refresh.
+Monitor the status notifications in the upper-right area of the portal.
+If after several minutes you don't see the vault, click Refresh.

 Set storage redundancy